MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/webservices/odata-client-performance.md

 Query option `$top` is only discouraged when used together with `$skip`.
 If you need only a subset of records (for example, if you just want to sample some data), it is fine to use `$top` query option.
 Additionally, if you need to rank records according to some criteria, you should always use `$top` in combination with `$orderby` to get stable result with top ranked records.

 ## Using server-driven paging
-Paging ensures that the quantity of data that is returned by an OData URI doesn't overwhelm Business Central Server or client program that you use to capture data, while optimizing performance.
+Paging ensures that the quantity of data that is returned by an OData URI doesn't overwhelm the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] server or client program that you use to capture data, while optimizing performance.

 For more information, see [Server-Driven Paging in OData Web Services](server-driven-paging-in-odata-web-services.md).